Sites, California

 Sites is an unincorporated community in Colusa County, California, United States.
-It lies at an elevation of 299 feet (91 m).Its ZIP code is 95979 and its area code is 530.
+It lies at an elevation of 299 feet (91 m).
+Its ZIP code is 95979 and its area code is 530.

 History

 Carl E. Grunsky named the area for John H. Sites, a landholder, in 1887.
 The same year, a Post Office was established.
 It was discontinued in 1968.

+Sites was the western terminus of the narrow-gauge Colusa and Lake Railroad, completed in 1886 between Sites and the county seat of Colusa.
+A large sandstone quarry operated near Sites in the late nineteenth and early twentieth centuries, generating much traffic for the railroad; sandstone from the Sites Quarry was used in notable buildings including San Francisco's Ferry Building and Spreckels Building.

 Sites and the valley surrounding it have been considered a prime candidate for the location of the Sites Reservoir that would store water for the state system.